lerarosalene/hbtb-patcher/README.md

 1. Download [Hellblade Timed Block](https://www.skyrim-guild.com/mods/hellblade-timed-block)  from skyrim-guild
 1. Download [this patcher](https://www.nexusmods.com/skyrimspecialedition/mods/101311?tab=files)
 1. Open `index.html` file from the patcher with your browser
+1. Alternatively, you can skip steps 2 and 3 and use online version [here](https://hbtb-patcher.netlify.app/)
 1. Select Hellblade Timed Block .zip archive that you have downloaded on Step 1
 1. Enter desired perfect parry time window
 1. Enter desired parry time window